katpoko/song-lyrics/README.md

-# Can I Kick It?
+# Can I Kick It? by a Tribe Called Quest

-> A Song Lyrics Website for Can I Kick It by A Tribe Called Quest
+> Wipe your feet really good on the rhythm rug.

 ## Citations
 *[Genius](https://genius.com/A-tribe-called-quest-can-i-kick-it-lyrics)